apioo/psx/doc/design/request_lifecycle.rst

 Http request/response
 ---------------------

-PSX uses a standard HTTP request and response interface.
+PSX uses a standard HTTP request and response model.
 At the start of the application lifecycle a HTTP request and response object will be created.

 .. code-block:: php